 Writer and Natural Health Researcher

 In 2007, I created a website www.naturopath.co.nz as a resource of information for those who are looking for a safer yet effective alternative to conventional medical treatments of many chronic diseases.
 This website contained several hundred health and wellness articles about different medical conditions and natural medicine treatment recommendations, home remedies, and so much more.
-This site has now developed into ericbakker.com, where you will find many recipes, and several printable resources (like shopping lists, home treatments and more), all FREE!
+This site has now developed into ericbakker.com, where you will find many recipes, and several printable resources (like shopping lists, home treatments and more), all completely free of charge.

 “It’s more important to know what sort of patient has a disease than what sort of disease a patient has.”